 The word "Or" as in Ormazd, means light.
 Etymologically, O refers to heaven, to the sky, that which causes one to look up.
 The written form of "R" shows the top of the letter embracing the realm of Fire (light, ethe, all-motion) and then streaming it downward to that which rests below.
 Hence, to the receiver, it is light or more technically, light from the highest source.
 The head is the symbolic receptacle of that light, in fact of any light, being the place where perception of light occurs, and hence where knowledge (the spoken word) comes forth.
 The head is also the place where knowledge is stored.

 Hence the appearance of the R in KR (Chi-Rho).
-Since Ahamic is an amalgamated language, that is, because it assimilates words from other languages it is a language where a word may have more than one meaning, and it is also a language in which compound words occur, accordingly Ahamic had the word KRiste meaning Knowledge.
+Since Ahamic is an amalgamated language, that is, because it assimilates words from other languages it is a language where a word may have more than one meaning, and it is also a language in which compound words occur.
+Accordingly Ahamic had the word KRiste meaning Knowledge (Aramaic is a later form / daughter language of the more ancient Ahamic language).
 In Greek the word was Krestos.
 In time, Kriste became known as the Person (heavenly source) of Knowledge.
 In other words, Kriste became worshipful.
 We can recognize, of course, that the true Source of Knowledge was none other than Ormazd, aka Jehovih, the Great Spirit, the I Am.

 The Triunes supplant the Great Spirit with the Holy Ghost

 Since the highest knowledge came to man when he was immersed in a feeling (a spirit) of holiness, so that condition became known as the Holy Ghost (as it was rendered back then) and today called the Holy Spirit.